Matt Hobbs and Joey Hammond will join the Demon Deacons baseball coaching staff

 The Demon Deacons swept Youngstown State and West Virginia on Sunday, Feb.
 24, 2013.

-Tom Walter, who returned the New Orleans baseball program to national prominence after the school was devastated by Hurricane Katrina, is now in his fifth season at the helm of the Wake Forest baseball program.
+Tom Walter, who returned the New Orleans baseball program to national prominence after the school was devastated by Hurricane Katrina, wrapped up his fifth season at the helm of the Wake Forest baseball program.